Our Services

 If facial pain occurs without congestion or nasal discharge, it may not be a sinus infection.

-If you're experiencing facial pressure, thick nasal discharge, or persistent congestion and want clarity on whether it could be sinusitis, a free AI-powered symptom checker can help you understand your symptoms in just a few minutes and guide your next steps.
+If you're experiencing facial pressure, thick nasal discharge, or persistent congestion and want to quickly understand what might be causing your discomfort, Ubie's free AI-powered symptom checker can help you identify potential causes in just a few minutes and provide guidance on whether you should seek care.

 While online tools are helpful, they should not replace professional medical evaluation—especially if symptoms are severe or worsening.